overwolf/overwolf.github.io/docs/topics/using-overwolf-windows.md

 You can also do the following when handling with windows sizes:

+### Get the user's resolution

-* Get the user's resolution from Overwolf’s API  to determine the appropriate window size:
+Get the user's resolution from Overwolf’s API  to determine the appropriate window size:

-  * Get the game's resolution (for in-game windows) using [`overwolf.games.onGameInfoUpdated()`](../api/overwolf-games#ongameinfoupdated).
+  * Get the game's resolution (for in-game windows) using [overwolf.games.onGameInfoUpdated()](../api/overwolf-games#ongameinfoupdated).

-  * Get the user's desktop resolution (for out of game windows) using [`overwolf.utils.getMonitorsList()`](../api/overwolf-utils#getmonitorslistcallback).
+  * Get the user's desktop resolution (for out of game windows) using [overwolf.utils.getMonitorsList()](../api/overwolf-utils#getmonitorslistcallback).

+### Set the default size

+As [size](../api/manifest-json#windows-size) flag only applies the first time you open the windows, you can set [min_size](../api/manifest-json#windows-min_size) and [max_size](../api/manifest-json#windows-max_size) to the same value, to enforce your app window to always load on the same size.
+In addition, if you want to dynamically set your window size according to the user's desktop resolution and DPI, you can use [setMinSize()](../api/overwolf-windows#setminsizewindowid-width-height-callback).

+### Set the default position

+As [start_position](../api/manifest-json#windows-start_position) flag only applies the first time you open the windows, you can use [changePosition()](../api/overwolf-windows#changepositionwindowid-left-top-callback) if you want to change the position of the window dynamically.
+For example, after you calculate the user's resolution and you want to position your window in the center of the screen.

+### Allow resolution chooser

-* Allow the user to choose the right window size from the app’s settings.
+Allow the user to choose the right window size from the app’s settings.
 Some Examples for apps that let the user choose his preferred app window size and for common and optimal app window sizes:

 <div class="box">